The Birth of Saint Petersburg

 The short reign of Peter’s second wife, Empress Catherine I (r.
-172527), who depended on her long-time favorite Menshikov, saw the reinstatement of the luxurious habits of the former imperial household.
-The archaic and ostentatious court display in the Byzantine tradition which Peter had so despised was now to be restored under the pretext of glorifying his legacy.
-Enormous sums of money were lavished on foreign luxury items, demonstrating the court’s new international status and its observance of western European manners (68.141.133,.134).
+1725–27), who depended on her long-time favorite Menshikov, saw the reinstatement of the luxurious habits of the former imperial household.
+The archaic and ostentatious court display in the Byzantine tradition that Peter had so despised was now to be restored under the pretext of glorifying his legacy.
+Enormous sums of money were lavished on foreign luxury items, demonstrating the court’s new international status and its observance of western European manners (68.141.133).

 During the reigns of Empress Anna Ioannovna (r.
 1730–40), niece of Peter I (1982.60.330a,b), and her successor Elizabeth (Elizaveta Petrovna, r.
 1741–62; 1978.554.2), Peter’s daughter, Saint Petersburg was transformed into a Baroque extravaganza through the talents of architect Bartolomeo Francesco Rastrelli (1700–1771) and other Western and Russian artisans.
 Foreign powers began to recognize Russia’s importance and competed for closer diplomatic relations.
 Foreign immigrants increased much faster than the local population, as scholars, craftsmen, artisans, and specialists of all kinds flocked to the country, and especially to Saint Petersburg (65.47; 1982.60.172,.173; 1995.327).